4

 Tour Accommodation

-This tour provides two nights' accommodation in a double or triple room at the Park Hotel Resort in Cobán.
-Children aged 3 to 11 will share a room with parents or guardians in an extra bed.
+This tour includes two nights' accommodation in a double or triple room at the Park Hotel Resort in Cobán (4 stars).
+Children aged 3 to 11 will share the room with their parents or guardians on an extra bed.

 Preise